joshuaivie/mv-wk4_Ilera-Search/README.md

 ## Live Demo

-You can check out our live demo here [here](https://joshuaivie.github.io/mv-wk4_Ilera-Search/)
+You can check out our live demo [here](https://joshuaivie.github.io/mv-wk4_Ilera-Search/)

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these simple example steps.

+Connect your GitHub locally to your PC
+Open your terminal on your OS
+Navigate to the folder/directory in which you want to have this project.

 - Clone the project unto your local machine
-- Change directory to the folder.
-- Open index.html with a liveserver or directly in your browser
+- Open index.html with a live server or directly in your browser

 ## Authors